 Setup can also involve some driver troubleshooting, though it has become much more plug-and-play in recent years.
 It’s a fantastic solution for the right person, but not a universal fix.

-4. The decision hub: Should you even attempt a GPU upgrade?
+4. Should you even attempt a GPU upgrade?

 This is the most important part of this guide.
 Before you spend a dime or open a single screw, it’s time to walk through a diagnostic to see if an upgrade is a smart move or a disastrous one.
 I’ve designed this section to help you make an informed choice based on your specific hardware, budget, and comfort level with technology.